Sutta Nipata: Multiple Occurrences in the Pāli Canon

 In the Chinese Buddhist canon, a version of the Aṭṭhaka Vagga (Sn.
-IV), as well as fragments of a Sanskrit version of the entire Sutta Nipāta (Sn), have been found (Note: These two versions were mentioned previously, section "Context".)
+IV), as well as fragments of a Sanskrit version of the entire Sutta Nipāta (Sn), have been found.
+(Note: These two versions were mentioned previously, section "Context".)

 Older sections

 Section I. Uraga Vagga

-The Khaggavisānasutta, Rhinoceros Sutra (Sn.I.3) also seems to reveal an early form of Buddhist monasticism, which emphasizes individual quest in a manner close to the Indian tradition of the Sannyasa.
+The Khaggavisānasutta or Rhinoceros Sutra (Sn.I.3) also seems to reveal an early form of Buddhist monasticism, which emphasizes individual quest in a manner close to the Indian tradition of the Sannyasa.
 A fairly complete version of this sutra was found in the Gandhāran Buddhist texts, in 1994, among the oldest known Indian manuscripts.

 Sections IV.
-Aṭṭhaka Vagga and V. Pārāyana Vagga
+(Aṭṭhaka Vagga) and V. (Pārāyana Vagga)

 The two sections Aṭṭhaka Vagga (Sn.
 IV) and Pārāyana Vagga (Sn.
-V), are considered to be considerably earlier than the rest of the Pali canon and would reveal an earlier form of Buddhist religion.
+V), are considered to be considerably earlier than the rest of the Pāli canon and would reveal an earlier form of Buddhist religion.
 This view is based on the literary aspect of the texts, their inclusion in the earliest commentaries, but also because they express Buddhist beliefs in a form different from their more common versions.

 Luis Oscar Gómez notes that they deal respectively with the issues of sensual pleasures in general (not just sexual), and prajñā, the process of liberation.
 Buddhist meditation is approached from an angle closer to the practice of Samatha-Vipassanā (the first and second stages), although later sutras in the canon will teach a balance between the two.

 There is also mention of the "world of formlessness", Ārūpyadhātu, which has led the author to emphasise the proximity of these teachings to those of the Madhyamika school of Mahayana, in which the notion of emptiness, Śūnyatā, plays a central role.

 Different analysis

-As far as the relationship between the sections is concerned, Indianist authors have different interpretations: Luis Oscar Gómez, considers that the five sections form a homogeneous whole; Tilmann Vetter, considers that they constitute a composite whole, because, according to him, certain suttas (notably those of Sn.IV.
-Aṭṭhaka Vagga) would have come from ascetic groups having preceded Siddhartha Gautama, and would have been integrated into the Buddhist corpus afterwards and André Bareau takes the same line, seeing no logical order in the sections of the Sutta Nipāta, unlike the other collections of the canon.
+As far as the relationship between the sections is concerned, Indianist authors have different interpretations: Luis Oscar Gómez considers that the five sections form a homogeneous whole; Tilmann Vetter considers that they constitute a composite whole, because, according to him, certain suttas (notably those of Aṭṭhaka Vagga) would have come from ascetic groups having preceded Siddhartha Gautama, and would have been integrated into the Buddhist corpus afterwards; and André Bareau takes the same line, seeing no logical order in the sections of the Sutta Nipāta, unlike the other collections of the canon.

 Bhikkhu Bodhi, for his part, considers that:

-For the Sutta Nipata, as for all the texts of early Buddhism, the ultimate goal of spiritual training is said to be nibbāna.
+For the Suttanipāta, as for all the texts of early Buddhism, the ultimate goal of spiritual training is said to be nibbāna.